CDLUC3/mrt-doc/design/logging-2023/README.md

     - Count atom feed traversal
 - Store
   - Every request/api call is a key event
+    - some storage requests will not be handled by the ALB and should be logged explicitly
   - Every file not saved is a key event
   - Every file saved is a key event
   - Every checksum not verified is a key event
   - Every checksum verified is a key event (debug mode)
 - Ingest
-  - Every request/api call is a key event
+  - Every request/api call is a key event (ALB can count)
   - Every queue task handled is a key event
   - Every manifest line item processed is a key event
-  - Callback requests made?
-  - Notifications made?
 - Inventory
-  - Every request/api call is a key event (local id service)
+  - Every request/api call is a key event (local id service)  (ALB can count)
   - Every queue task handled is a key event
 - Access
-  - Every request/api call is a key event
+  - Every request/api call is a key event (ALB can count)
   - Every queue task handled is a key event
 - Audit
   - Every file not verified is a key event